bpabel/throwback/README.md

 # throwback

-Throwback transpiles python source code to previous versions, so you can always code with the latest version of python.
+Throwback transpiles python source code for previous python versions, so you can always code with the latest version of python.